CCS-Lab/project_model_based_fmri/docs/source/index.rst

 .. centered:: |version|
 ----

 **MBfMRI** is a unified Python fMRI analysis tool on task-based fMRI data to investigate brain implementations of latent neurocognitive processes.
-It combines two fMRI analytic frameworks: *model-based fMRI* and *multi-voxel pattern anlysis (MVPA)*.
-MBfMRI offers simple executable functions to conduct computational modeling (supported by `hBayesDM <https://doi.org/10.1162/cpsy_a_00002>`_ [1]), and run model-based fMRI analysis using MVPA.
+It combines two fMRI analytic frameworks: *model-based fMRI* and *multi-voxel pattern anlaysis (MVPA)*.
+MBfMRI offers simple executable functions to conduct computational modeling (supported by `hBayesDM <https://doi.org/10.1162/cpsy_a_00002>`_ [1]) and run model-based fMRI analysis using MVPA.

 The basic framework of model-based fMRI by `O'Doherty et al. (2007) <https://doi.org/10.1196/annals.1390.022>`_ [2] consists of the following steps.

 1) Computational modeling of subjects' behaviors
 2) Extraction & time series generation for state values in the model (a.k.a latent process)
-3) Relate latent process with task-fMRI time series data
+3) Relate latent process with task-fMRI time-series data

 Upon the prevailing massive univariate approach based on GLM, **MBfMRI** extends the framework by adopting MVPA regression models.
-The model-based MVPA approach has the following two differences compared to the previous approach: first, MVPA regression models predict cognitive process directly from brain activations, so enabling acquisition of *reverse inference* model denoted by `Poldrack (2006) <https://doi.org/10.1016/j.tics.2005.12.004>`_ [3].
+The model-based MVPA approach has the following two differences compared to the previous approach: first, MVPA regression models predict cognitive process directly from brain activations, enabling acquisition of *reverse inference* model denoted by `Poldrack (2006) <https://doi.org/10.1016/j.tics.2005.12.004>`_ [3].
 Second, instead of mapping statistical significance, the brain activation pattern correlated with the latent process is obtained by interpreting trained MVPA regression models.

-The specific workflow of model-based MVPA approach, consists of the following steps.
+The specific workflow of the model-based MVPA approach, consists of the following steps.

 .. image:: https://raw.githubusercontent.com/CCS-Lab/project_model_based_fmri/main/images/mbmvpa_workflow.png
    :alt: mbmvpa_workflow